 Life-based learning also takes the issue of mental health seriously.
 A life-based curriculum will help children to grow up emotionally resilient.
 The Emotions is one of nine life themes, each with equal priority, that form of the framework of a life-based curriculum.

-Find out more about the life-based learning Emotions theme
+Find out more about the importance of a life-based Emotions theme

 Read about why we urgently need to tackle this issue